I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 I don’t know if he was simply going through a rough patch that day he insulted my singing.
 Maybe he didn’t like my hair that day.
 Or maybe I looked at him wrong.

 But still, it hurt.
 And so around him, I can never let my guard down.

 “Blaire, don’t get mad, okay?” my brother asks me, guilt on his face, reminding me of that time on Halloween when he took my chocolate.
 It’s my seventeenth birthday and we’re holding a small party at home.
 I’m not one for large parties, so I only invited a couple of my close friends.

-Uh oh.
+Uh-oh.
 That doesn’t sound good.
 “What is it?”
 I ask cautiously.
 He hasn’t even been gone for too long.
-He left earlier to go pick up the phone he’d forgotten in a friend’s house, and now he’s back.
+He left earlier to go pick up the phone he’d forgotten at a friend’s house, and now he’s back.

 His lips quirk up.
 “Positive.”

 I don’t expect it at all, but he hands me a bouquet of flowers.
 They’re large red roses.
 A smile hits my cheeks immediately.
 Because it means he remembered, and he cared enough to give me something.
 A spark of hope fills me.
 It strikes me that maybe it’s an apology present.